TheToolsmiths/ddl/proposals/attributes.md

 ### Possible solutions

-#### Trailing comma, always!
+#### Trailing semicolon, always!
-A possible solution would be to force ending all statements with a `;`, even if they already end with a block, `{ }`, declaration.
+A possible solution would be to force ending all statements with a semicolon `;`, even if they already end with a block, `{ }`, declaration.
 It is the easier solution to parse, but I see it as extra pressure on the user and tooling, as little as it might be it adds up, where the user needs to always add it at the end of a block, even if they're not used to it in their primary language, while on the tooling it will be harder to provide meaningful errors in cases where `;` is missing.

 #### Inside attributes
 Another possible solution is to use attributes inside the block they're targeting.
 Using the example above it would be something like:
 ```
 def type Foo
 {
-    @SomeAttrib {bar: false},
+    @SomeAttrib { bar: false },
 }
 ```

 The major issue with this approach is that it will require a different way to use them with fields, probably like:
 ```
-def type Foo, SomeAttrib {bar: false}
+def type Foo, SomeAttrib { bar: false }
 {
     baz: bool {
-        @SomeAttrib {bar: false}
+        @SomeAttrib { bar: false }
     },
 }
 ```